seamplex/feenox/doc/programming.markdown

 ## Comments

-- Use single-line comments `//` to add comments to the code so we can easily *comment out* certain parts of code using multiline comments `/*`—`*/` while developing new features.
+- Use single-line comments `//` to add comments to the code so we can easily *comment out* certain parts of code using multi-line comments `/*`—`*/` while developing new features.

 - Explain any non-trivial block or flag that needs to be set.
 Example